MicrosoftDocs/memdocs/sccm/sum/deploy-use/software-updates-maintenance.md

 You can verify this cleanup by reviewing the wsyncmgr.log for the following entries:
   - The decline of superseded updates in WSUS is complete when you see this log entry: `Cleanup processed <number> total updates and declined <number>`
-  - The WSUS cleanup for expired updates is starting when you see this entry: `WSUS cleanup interval is: 30 days and time since last WSUS Cleanup run is <number> days.
-Calling WSUS Cleanup.`
+  - The WSUS cleanup is starting when you see this entry: `Calling WSUS Cleanup.`
   - The WSUS cleanup for expired updates is complete when you see this entry: `Successfully completed WSUS Cleanup.`
   - The Configuration Manager expired updates configuration items cleanup is starting when you see this entry: `Deleting old expired updates...`
   - The Configuration Manager expired updates configuration items cleanup is complete when you see this entry: `Deleted <number> expired updates total`